By Reginald Tucker

 Abby Reinhard, owner and president of Pittsford, N.Y.-based GP Flooring, who also sits on the Fuse maintenance committee, emphasized the importance of expanding service offerings.
 “Maintenance makes us more valuable to our suppliers and keeps us in front of our customers more frequently,” she said.
 One of the main goals, she said, is to establish standard operating procedures to help make it easier for members to get on board with maintenance.
 “We are trying to use that network of expertise that we already have and gain national accounts.”

 Another way Fuse is looking to build on the collective wealth of expertise that exists among its members is the launch of Fuse Technical—a sort of a “hotline” for A&D professionals to utilize with they have tough questions that arise during the product specification phase.
 Mike Hutton, senior vice president of Fuse, said all too often designers scout out answers from questionable sources online (or they simply call on other designers) when they have questions.
 But with this new program, he said, designers can reach out directly to Fuse directly.
 “If I can’t answer any question myself, then I will forward those questions to a Fuse member who operates in a market where the caller is based.
-You are the experts in your respective fields, and we need to leverage that expertise.”
+You are the experts in your respective fields, and we need to leverage that expertise.”2019 commercial outlook

 Fuse is looking to build on the momentum generated last year and carrying those gains into 2019.
 Despite ongoing challenges facing the contract commercial marketplace (moisture/mold mitigation, labor shortages, reclamation, pollution control and claims issues chief among them), the group is predicting members will finish the year strong.